-- You have worked at a company for several years, and while on break and while talking to other Chinese coworkers, you usually speak in Cantonese.
-Your company recently announced a "speak-English-only" policy, and your supervisor has told you not to ever speak Cantonese to your coworkers while at work.
+- You have worked at a company for several years, while on break you are talking with other Chinese coworkers, you usually speak in Cantonese.
+Your company recently announced a “speak-English-only” policy, and your supervisor has told you not to ever speak Cantonese to your coworkers while at work.

 - English is not your native language, although you are proficient in English and have no difficulty doing your job as a computer programmer.
 On your last performance review, you received high marks in every area except communication skills.
 When you ask your supervisor the reason for your low marks, which prevent you from getting a merit raise, you are told the reason is your English skills, even though your job rarely requires you to communicate with coworkers or the public.

-Title VII of the Civil Rights Act of 1964 is a federal law that protects individuals from discrimination based upon national origin and race.
-Some courts and governmental agencies have said that discrimination based on language is a form of national origin discrimination because primary language is closely related to the place a person comes from.
-So if you are being discriminated against for using that language, or because of characteristics having to do with that language, that is considered essentially the same as if you were being discriminated against because of your national origin.
+Title VII of the Civil Rights Act of 1964 are federal laws that protects individuals from discrimination based upon national origin and race.
+Some courts and government agencies have said that discrimination based on language is a form of national origin discrimination because primary language is closely related to the place a person comes from.
+So if you are being discriminated against for using your native language, or because of characteristics having to do with that language, it may be considered the same as if you were being discriminated against because of your national origin.
 This area of the law is still developing, however, so you should also consult with a local attorney for more information.

-Your employer or potential employer can test an employee on English proficiency (ability to speak or write in English), as long as the the employer tests all applicants.
-However, if the employer or potential employer denies someone an employment opportunity because of English proficiency, the employer must show a legitimate, nondiscriminatory reason.
-Whether or not it is illegal to use the English test will depend on the qualifications of the employee, the nature of the position, and whether the employee's level of English proficiency would have a negative effect on job performance.
+Your employer or potential employer can test your English proficiency (ability to speak or write in English) as long as it tests all applicants.
+If the employer or potential employer denies someone an employment opportunity because of English proficiency, the employer must show a legitimate, nondiscriminatory reason.
+Whether or not it is illegal to use the English test will depend on the qualifications of the employee, the nature of the position, and whether the employee’s level of English proficiency would have a negative effect on job performance.
 Requiring employees or applicants to be fluent in English may violate the law if the rule is not related to the requirements of the position or job performance, and it appears that the rule was adopted to exclude individuals of a particular national origin.

 Similar to employees who speak with accents, an employer must show a legitimate, nondiscriminatory reason to deny you of an employment opportunity because of proficiency (how well you speak or write) in English.
 Whether or not it is illegal to discriminate against you will depend on your qualifications, the nature of the position, and whether your level of English proficiency would have a detrimental effect on your job performance.
 Requiring employees or applicants to be fluent in English may violate Title VII if the rule is adopted to exclude individuals of a particular national origin and is not related to job performance.

-A rule requiring employees to speak only English at all times on the job may violate the law, unless an employer shows it is necessary for conducting business.
-If an employer believes the English-only rule is critical for business purposes, employees have to be told when they must speak English and the consequences for violating the rule.
-Any negative employment decision based on breaking the English-only rule will be considered evidence of national origin discrimination if the employer did not tell employees of the rule, except in several western states as noted below.
+Before adopting an English- only rule, employees have to be told when they must speak English and the consequences for violating the rule.
+Any negative employment decision based on breaking the English-only rule will be considered evidence of national origin discrimination if the employer did not tell employees of the rule, there are some exceptions to this general rule, mainly in several western states, they are noted below.

 In California, as of January 1, 2002, there is a specific legal provision which makes it illegal for an employer to adopt or enforce a policy that limits or prohibits the use of any language in any workplace, unless both of the following conditions exist: (1) the language restriction is justified by a business necessity; and (2) the employer has notified its employees of the circumstances and the time when the language restriction is required to be observed and of the consequences for violating the language restriction.
 “Business necessity” is defined as “an overriding legitimate business purpose such that the language restriction is necessary to the safe and efficient operation of the business, that the language restriction effectively fulfills the business purpose it is supposed to serve, and there is no alternative practice to the language restriction that would accomplish the business purpose equally well with a lesser discriminatory impact.”

-In the states of Alaska, Arizona, California (but the above state law still applies), Hawaii, Idaho, Montana, Nevada, Oregon, and Washington, there is a court decision that requires one of the following two circumstances for an employee to challenge a “speak-English-only” policy in the workplace under federal law:
+In addition to the law stated above, the law in Alaska, Arizona, California, Hawaii, Idaho, Montana, Nevada, Oregon, and Washington requires one of the following two circumstances for an employee to challenge a “speak-English-only” policy in the workplace under federal law: